scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 If you see that, you’re in great shape for the next step.

->There are other ways to create the files and directories for an SBT project.
+>There are other ways to create the files and directories for an sbt project.
 One way is to use the `sbt new` command, [which is documented here on scala-sbt.org](http://www.scala-sbt.org/1.x/docs/Hello.html).
 That approach isn’t shown here because some of the files it creates are more complicated than necessary for an introduction like this.